eperlada/RiotResponsesBot/README.md

 ## Setup
 A MySQL database is required to run this bot to make sure that data persists after the bot is stopped.

-PRAW and mysql-connector are required to run this bot.
+PRAW and mysql-connector-python are required to run this bot.
 Install them using:

 ```
 $ pip install praw
-$ pip install mysql-connector
+$ pip install mysql-connector-python
 ```

 To run this project, place all files (reddit_bot.py, database.py, config.ini) into one directory.